ghempton/mocha-lazy-bdd/README.md

 mocha -u mocha-lazy-bdd
 ```

-Or in a browser environment: install `mocha-lazy` via bower and then include the distribution before mocha has been setup.
+Or in a browser environment: install `mocha-lazy-bdd` via bower and then include the distribution before mocha has been setup.